Clondalkin Round Tower

-Clondalkin Round Tower is an Irish round tower located in Clondalkin, South Dublin, Ireland.
+Clondalkin Round Tower is an Irish round tower located in Clondalkin, County Dublin, Ireland.
 Located on the site of a monastery founded by Saint Mochua (also known as Saint Cronan), the tower is protected as a national monument.
 As of December 2024, the tower's visitor centre was reportedly closed 'until further notice'.

 Location

 Clondalkin Round Tower is located in central Clondalkin, South Dublin, south of the River Camac.
 It was built on the site of a monastery which had been founded by Saint Mochua/Cronan in the 7th century.

 History

 Clondalkin Round Tower, dating from the 8th or 9th century, is one of only four remaining in County Dublin, the others being located in Swords, Lusk and Rathmichael.
 It stands over 25.6 m high and is thought to be an early example as the granite on the lintels is flat.

 The Viking King Olaf the White built a fort in the area in AD 852.
 The monastery was plundered in AD 832 and AD 865.